landaire/landaire.github.io/content/2025-10-30-a-file-format-uncracked-for-20-years.md

 Naturally, I decided to _legally backup my personal disc copy of the game_ and got to digging into the files.

-My initial core objective was to examine the format of the game data and sniff out if there's any indicators of cut content such as textures, models, interesting strings -- whatever.
+My initial objective was to examine the format of the game data and sniff out if there's any indicators of cut content such as textures, models, interesting strings -- whatever.
 Some nice finds would be debug menus, voice lines, weapon concepts, or levels that are unreachable through normal game progression.

 The game's (truncated) file tree looks like this: